d2l-ai/d2l-en/chapter_linear-classification/generalization-classification.md

 and you are now a master of the test set.
 For any fixed classifier $f$,
-you know to evaluate its test error $\epsilon_\mathcal{D}(f)$, and know precisely what can (and can't) be said about its population error $\epsilon(f)$.
+you know to evaluate its test error $\epsilon_\mathcal{D}(f)$, and know precisely what can (and cannot) be said about its population error $\epsilon(f)$.

 So let's say that you take this knowledge